ladnir/cryptoTools/cryptoTools/Crypto/Edwards25519/README.md

 performed only at that API boundary; scalar multiplication and group operations reuse the Edwards extended-coordinate kernels without conversion.

+Raw Edwards decoding accepts the full cofactor-8 curve.
+Protocols receiving raw Edwards points from an untrusted peer must call `clearCofactor()` before using them in group operations, or use the Ristretto255 facade when a prime-order abstraction is desired.
+Failed scalar and batched decodes leave the destination object unchanged.

 Edwards25519 is always part of the main `cryptoTools` library.
 The public C++ API is `osuCrypto::Edwards25519::{Scalar, Point, Point8}` in `Edwards25519.h`.
 The low-level arithmetic has a C ABI so the assembly kernels